Licence to Kill: Box office

 Other large international grosses include $14.2 million in Germany, $12.4 million in France, $8.8 million in Japan, $8.7 million in the Netherlands and $8.6 million in Sweden.

 Despite grossing more than 4.3 times its budget, Licence to Kill has made the lowest inflation-adjusted box-office return—as well as having the lowest profit margin—out of all 25 of the official Bond films as of 2022.
-Interestingly, the only other Bond movie with "Kill" in the title—A View To a Kill, which was also directed by John Glen—has the second-lowest inflation-adjusted return of any Bond movie.
-However, Licence to Kill's return ratio of 4.3 ranks it 18th out of the 25 official film entries from the series.
+The only other Bond movie with "Kill" in the title—A View to a Kill, which was also directed by John Glen—has the second-lowest inflation-adjusted return of any Bond movie.